TL;DR

 Key enrichment needs for sales:

-- Verified work emails (deliverability is everything)
+- Verified work emails (deliverability is everything for cold outreach)

-- Direct dial phones (skip the gatekeeper)
+- Direct dial phones (skip the gatekeeper, reach the decision-maker)

 CRM hygiene

 RevOps teams typically run quarterly enrichment passes across their entire database and enrich new leads in real-time as they enter the CRM.
+One of our customers—a 120-person SaaS company—found that 31% of their Salesforce contacts had at least one critical field that was wrong or missing.
+After a single enrichment pass, that dropped to 4.6%.

 Lead scoring